Renegade: A Mass Effect/Command and Conquer Crossover

 "Get me armor and a weapon," she muttered, voice tight with anger and determination.

 They dropped out of FTL outside the system, a three-world red giant that hadn't earned anything past a numerical designation.
 The Nod fleet, perhaps a dozen ships of frigate tonnage with three cruisers leading them, paused only for a few minutes.
 Shepard stood on the bridge of the Nod vessel as the pilot conferred with their own Electronic Virtual Agent on where to go next.
 Miranda was with her, though she'd changed from her skin-clinging black outfit to a set of armor that made the Lieutenant imagine an insect wreathed in black metallic carapace.

 "We have a recon ship inside the system," Miranda explained as they jumped to FTL.
 "Drone vessel with stealth systems."

 "Stealth, in space?"
 Shepard asked, to which Miranda smiled.
-Stealth in space was supposed to be impossible, but history showed the Brotherhood were experts at using extremely advanced technology.
+Stealth in space was supposed to be impossible, but history showed the Brotherhood always had technological surprises in store.
 It shouldn't have been a surprise that they were ahead of the curve.

 "Orders," Miranda said.
 "We want you to see it all."